biaferre/feirita-app/README.md

 # feirita-app
-app made for market-going scheduling for iOS.
+App made for market-going scheduling for iOS.
+See "master" for code :)